mohammadtamizi/aws-demo/SECURITY.md

 ## Authentication Changes

+Note: This project initially used Clerk for authentication but has been completely refactored to remove all Clerk dependencies.
+All Clerk-related packages have been removed from both package.json and package-lock.json files.
+The application now uses a simplified header component without authentication, which is sufficient for this AWS deployment demo.

-Note: This project initially used Clerk for authentication but was simplified to remove authentication for the demo.
-If you need authentication for your production use, please consider implementing a secure authentication solution.
+If you need authentication for your production use, please consider implementing a secure authentication solution such as:
+- AWS Cognito
+- Auth0
+- Firebase Authentication
+- Supabase Auth